tuananhhedspibk/tuananhhedspibk.github.io/blog/markdowns/hyper_regular_optimize.md

 <img src="https://user-images.githubusercontent.com/15076665/66054153-87432a80-e56e-11e9-8b95-ec3b473189df.png" width="720">

-## Hyper-parameter tuning in practice: Pandas vs Caviar
+## Hyper-parameter tuning in practice: Panda vs Caviar

 day0: init params.
 Try increasing learning rate and have some good results but in one day you find that learning rate is big and go back to previous model.
 Babysitting one model is usually used when we don't have enough resource to train models parallel